If you’ve got your heart set on a pod coffee machine, you’re probably debating between Nespresso Vs Dolce Gusto.

 - Carafe: 18 oz

-Same as with the Original Nespresso pod, you can choose the pod based on country or flavor.
-If you have a frother, you can make any kind of coffee drink, including flavored ones if you buy syrups.
+For both options, You can choose coffee based on origin (Colombia, Peru, Ethiopia, etc.), go decaf, or opt for flavored drinks, such as caramel, chocolate, and more.
+You can make any kind of coffee drink with milk frother, including flavored ones if you buy syrups.
 However, you won’t get iced coffee, hot chocolates, or teas with any Nespresso machine.

 Dolce Gusto can brew a huge variety of drinks, such as: